Food Safety Guidelines That Every Restaurant Should Follow

 This mistake won't give you an accurate reading of the food, itself, because the outside of the food will always cook and heat faster than the inside of the item.

-As important as it is to cook meat, shellfish, and eggs at a specific temperature to keep your customers and patrons from getting sick, and the same goes for foods served cold/chilled and your salad bar.
+As important as it is to cook meat, shellfish, and eggs at a specific temperature to keep your customers and patrons from getting sick, the same goes for foods served cold/chilled and your salad bar.

 The sneeze guard isn't the only thing that protects the salad bar, so do chilled pans and refrigerated units to keep the bar at 41 degrees or less.
 There is a few degrees of grace between perfect and frozen so keeping things right around 41 degrees is the ideal temperature.